marekjm/viuavm/README.markdown

 Before compiling, Git submodule for `linenoise` library must be initialised.

 Compilation is simple and can be executed by typing `make` in the shell.
-Full, clean compilation can also be performed by the `recompile` script located in main directory of the repository.
+Full, clean compilation can also be performed by the `./scripts/recompile` script.
 The script will run `make clean` production, detect number of cores the machine compilation is done on has, and run `make` with `-j` option adjusted to take advantage of multithreaded `make`-ing.

+Incremental recompilation can be performed with either `make` or `./scripts/compile` (the latter will detect the number of cores available and adjust `-j` option in Make).

 ## Testing